ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 I tried using [Scalene] as I've heard good things about it, but it didn't work sadly.
-It wasn't that bad as I still had [py-spy], [line_profiler], and good ol' cProfile. py-spy in particular was invaluable since it can profile (well err sample) C extensions which cProfile cannot. line_profiler was used exclusively for micro-opimitizations :p
+It wasn't that bad as I still had [py-spy], [line_profiler], and good ol' cProfile. py-spy in particular was invaluable since it can profile (well err sample) C extensions which cProfile cannot. line_profiler was used exclusively for micro-optimizations :p

 Anyway, I repeated this process quite a few times, making sure to try different files to get a general feel where time is going regardless of the input.
 Here are the main